mayconfmelo/transl/manual.typ

 #transl( data: std(yaml("lang.yaml")) )
 ```

-The YAML database can be ommited if there is already a standard translation
+The YAML database can be omitted if there is already a standard translation
 database registered.